Nakajima quiver varieties in dimension four: Introduction

 \begin{itemize} \item[(\(\I\))] There are only two unbalanced vertices, both of weight \(1\) and balance \(-1\). \item[(\(\II\))] There is a unique unbalanced vertex, of weight \(1\) and balance \(-2\). \item[(\(\III\))] There is a unique unbalanced vertex, of weight \(2\) and balance \(-1\). \end{itemize}

-Across three types we give all options for an unbalanced vertex (see local structure in \cref{ssec:locstr}), and classify all ways they might be furnished with balanced vertices.
+Across these three \say{Types} we give all options for an unbalanced vertex (see local structure, \cref{ssec:locstr}), and classify all ways they might be furnished with balanced vertices.
 Finding every dimension vector \(\root\) across Types \(\I\), \(\II\), and \(\III\), and removing those that lie outside \(\Sig\), we obtain our first result.

 \begin{thm} The following is a full list of dimension vectors \(\root\) such that \(\root\in\Sig\) and \(\p(\root)=2\).
-Here \(\ade\) is a simply laced Dynkin diagram and \(\hrr(\ade)\) the highest root in the associated (finite) root system, so that dotted boxes contain the corresponding minimal imaginary root \(\mir(\ade)\).
-Unbalanced vertices are underlined, and vertices are assumed balanced otherwise.
+Here \(\ade\) is a simply laced Dynkin diagram and \(\hrr(\ade)\) the highest root in the associated (finite) root system, so that dotted boxes contain the corresponding minimal imaginary root.
+Unbalanced vertices are underlined, with all other vertices assumed balanced.